SamiPerttu/fundsp/README.md

 ### Uses

+- Audio processing and synthesis for games and applications
 - Education
 - Music making
 - Sound hacking and audio golfing
-- Audio synthesis for games and applications
 - Prototyping of DSP algorithms

 ### Graph Notation

-*FunDSP Composable Graph Notation* expresses audio networks in an algebraic form, using graph operators.
+*FunDSP Composable Graph Notation* expresses audio networks in algebraic form, using graph operators.
 It was developed together with the functional environment to minimize the number of typed characters needed to accomplish common audio tasks.

-Many common algorithms can be expressed in a natural form conducive to understanding, making FunDSP a superb platform for education.
+Many common algorithms can be expressed in a natural form conducive to understanding.
 For example, an [FM oscillator](https://ccrma.stanford.edu/~jos/sasp/Frequency_Modulation_FM_Synthesis.html) can be written simply as: